 Loan or Loan Facility Agreement

-Taking a loan to help grow your business?
+Taking out a loan to help grow your business?
 Or granting yourself a personal loan from your company?
 You need a Loan Agreement.
-This agreement ensures the terms and conditions of the loan are clearly documented and agreed upon – so you know exactly what’s required of you for repayment.
+This contract ensures the terms and conditions of the loan are clearly documented and agreed upon – so you know exactly what’s required for repayment.

-Answer a few simple questions and this do-it-yourself document generator will create your customised document in the background as you go.
-No matter how big or small the loan, we’ll have you ready to go in minutes.
+Answer a few simple questions and our do-it-yourself document generator will create your customised Loan Agreement in the background as you go.
+No matter how big or small the loan, you'll be ready to go in minutes.

 How does it work?